muscles

 For anyone who wants to be fit and energetic.
 Recovery after just 5 hours.
 Increase muscle strength to 110%.

-The difference between micro- and macro-protein was highlighted many years ago in the Journal of the International Society of Sports Nutrition.
-At the same time, Dr. Priemer's research team began developing REBEL for HAPPINESS to remove the bitterness from micro-protein, which was still bitter in 2016.
-Now they've succeeded, and the patent has already been granted.
-Today, we can therefore offer you bitter-free MICRO-protein = SUPER-WPH, which is also lactose-free.
+The Journal of the International Society of Sports Nutrition highlighted the difference between micro- and macro-proteins many years ago.
+At the same time, Dr. Priemer's research for REBEL for HAPPINESS began to eliminate the bitterness of the micro-protein, which was still bitter in 2016.
+This has now been achieved, and the patent has been granted.
+Therefore, we can now offer you bitterness-free micro-protein = PATENT WHEY (WPH), which is also lactose-free.

-The body's so-called amino pool must maintain +/- 100g of amino acids every day, since just over an hour of peak exertion and amino acid demand must be bridged. – And because the amino pool wasn't designed to be higher.
-An evolutionary design of humans by Mother Nature.
+The body's so-called amino acid pool must hold approximately 100g of amino acids daily to sustain a daily supply for slightly more than an hour of peak exertion and meet the body's amino acid needs.
+This is because the amino acid pool wasn't designed to hold more.
+It's an evolutionary adaptation of humans by Mother Nature.

-Anyone exercising should refuel after just one hour.
-Those who exert themselves for more than two hours without refueling will experience muscle loss – as some marathon runners do.
-The quickest and easiest way to "refuel" is with a bio-fermented protein (WPH).
+Those who exert themselves should refuel after just one hour.
+Those who exert themselves for more than two hours without refueling will experience muscle atrophy – like some marathon runners.
+The quickest and easiest way to replenish energy is with a bio-fermented protein (WPH).

-In the US study (see figure), athletes who reduced their performance to 85% after just under an hour and then rested to return to 100% performance reached the 100% target after just five hours.
-However, this was only achieved with the fermented protein, WPH (see R-Point = Recovery).
-Not with the unfermented WPI or collagen proteins.
+Athletes who reduced their performance to 85% after just under an hour and then rested to return to 100% performance had already reached the 100% target after five hours in the US study (see figure). – However, this was only the case with the fermented protein, WPH (see R-Point = Recovery) , and not with the unfermented WPI or collagen proteins.

 Your benefits at a glance